"Through food I have found a way to share my soul with the world."

 Wanting to journey even deeper into health and wellness, I left San Francisco and moved to Maui where I live and work today.
 Every week of my life is a little different!
 On some weeks I am onsite catering for large groups, some weeks I am booked for health coaching and recipe planning, and some weeks I am working on the administrative side of business.

 I am also pursuing a Nutrition Consultant certification with Hawthorn University and studying medicinal plants with Earth Medicine Institute.
+I am a certified Ayurvedic chef through Hale Pule Ayurveda & Yoga.
 In my free time -a rarity- you can find me teaching vinyasa flow at Mangala Yoga, at the beach, chasing waterfalls, or reading in a hammock.

 I wake up every morning grateful to have the opportunity to not only do what I love, but to have the privilege to share it with others.
 This business is the result of me always wanting more, and never being satisfied with anything less.
 I am so proud of what More Pleaze has become: a growing network of natural food chefs committed to creating and spreading healthy food.